History-deterministic Parikh Automata: Introduction

-\subparagraph*{Our contribution} We introduce history-deterministic Parikh automata and study their expressiveness, their closure properties, and their algorithmic properties.
+We introduce history-deterministic Parikh automata~(\hdpa) and study their expressiveness, their closure properties, and their algorithmic properties.

-Our main result shows that history-deterministic Parikh automata are more expressive than deterministic ones, but less expressive than nondeterministic ones.
+Our main result shows that history-deterministic Parikh automata are more expressive than deterministic ones~(\dpa), but less expressive than nondeterministic ones~(\pa).
 Furthermore, we show that they are of incomparable expressiveness to both classes of unambiguous Parikh automata found in the literature, but equivalent to history-deterministic reversal-bounded counter machines, another class of history-deterministic automata that is studied here for the first time.
 These results show that history-deterministic Parikh automata indeed constitute a novel class of languages capturing quantitative features.

-Secondly, we show that history-deterministic Parikh automata satisfy almost the same closure properties than deterministic ones, the only difference being non-closure under complementation.
-This result has to be contrasted with unambiguous Parikh automata being closed under complement~\cite{CFM13}.
-Thus, history-determinism is a too strong form of nondeterminism to preserve closure under complementation, a phenomenon that has already been observed in the case of pushdown automata~\cite{GJLZ21,LZ22}.
+Secondly, we show that history-deterministic Parikh automata satisfy almost the same closure properties as deterministic ones, the only difference being non-closure under complementation.
+This result has to be contrasted with unambiguous Parikh automata being closed under complement~\cite[Proposition~5]{CFM13}.
+Thus, history-determinism is a too strong form of nondeterminism to preserve closure under complementation, a phenomenon that has already been observed in the case of pushdown automata~\cite{GJLZ24,LZ22}.

+Further, we study the algorithmic properties of history-deterministic Parikh automata.
+Most importantly, safety model checking for \hdpa is decidable, as it is for \pa.
+The problem asks, given a system and a set of \emph{bad} prefixes specified by an automaton, whether the system has an execution that has a bad prefix.
+This allows, for example, to check properties of an arbiter of some shared resource like “the accumulated waiting time between requests and responses of client~1 is always at most twice the accumulated waiting time for client~2 and vice versa”.
+Note that this property is not $\omega$-regular.

-Finally, we study the algorithmic properties of history-deterministic Parikh automata.
-Non-emptiness and finiteness are both decidable (as they are for nondeterministic automata), but universality, inclusion, equivalence, and regularity are not.
+Non-emptiness and finiteness are also both decidable for \hdpa (as they are for nondeterministic automata), but universality, inclusion, equivalence, and regularity are not.
 This is in stark contrast to unambiguous Parikh automata (and therefore also deterministic ones), for which \emph{all} of these problems are decidable.
-Finally, we show that it is undecidable whether a Parikh automaton is history-deterministic and whether it is equivalent to a history-deterministic one.
+Further, we show that it is undecidable whether a Parikh automaton is history-deterministic and to decide whether it is equivalent to a history-deterministic one.

+Finally, we study the complexity of resolving nondeterminism in \hdpa, e.g., the question whether a resolver can be implemented by a \dpa.
+Here, we present a game-theoretic approach, but only obtain a conditional answer.